indexexchange/huddled-masses-adapter/README.md

 ## <a name='Repository'></a>Repository Structure
 * `README.md`             -This is the main documentation file which should contain everything you need to complete the certification process.
 If anything is unclear, please refer to this document first.
-* `huddled-masses-htb.js` - This is your partner module file, by default it contains a template divided into multiple sections which need to be completed.
+* `colossus-htb.js` - This is your partner module file, by default it contains a template divided into multiple sections which need to be completed.
-* `huddled-masses-htb-validator.js` - This is the validator file for the configuration object that will be passed into your module.
+* `colossus-htb-validator.js` - This is the validator file for the configuration object that will be passed into your module.
-* `huddled-masses-htb-exports.js` - A file that contains all of the modules exports (i.e. any functions that need to be exposed to the outside world).
+* `colossus-htb-exports.js` - A file that contains all of the modules exports (i.e. any functions that need to be exposed to the outside world).
 * `spec` - Contains the unit tests for the module.
     * `mockPartnerConfig.json` - this is a mock partner config for your module that will be used for unit testing.

 ##  <a name='gettingStarted'></a>Getting Started
-1. <b>Complete the huddled-masses-htb.js file </b>
+1. <b>Complete the colossus-htb.js file </b>
-    * huddled-masses-htb.js is where all of your adapter code will live.
+    * colossus-htb.js is where all of your adapter code will live.
     * In order to complete the partner module correctly, please refer to the [Partner Module Overview](#overview) and the [Utility Libraries](#helpers) sections.
     * <b>Please refer to the [Partner Requirements and Guidelines](#requirements) when creating your module.
 Ensure requirements are met to streamline the review process.</b>
-2. <b>Complete the huddled-masses-htb-validator.js file</b>
+2. <b>Complete the colossus-htb-validator.js file</b>
     * This file is where your partner-specific configurations will need to be validated.
     * Things like type and null checks will be done here.
-3. <b>Complete the huddled-masses-htb-exports.js file</b>
+3. <b>Complete the colossus-htb-exports.js file</b>
     * This file will contain any functions that need to be exported or exposed to the outside world.
 Things like render functions, custom callbacks, etc. Any legacy render functions will also need to be exposed here.
-Anything added to the `shellInterface.HuddledMassesHtb` will be accessible through `window.headertag.HuddledMassesHtb`
+Anything added to the `shellInterface.ColossusHtb` will be accessible through `window.headertag.ColossusHtb`
 4. <b> Run & Create Unit tests for your module</b>
     * Inside the spec folder you will find a set of basic unit tests for your module.
     * You must pass these basic unit tests before submitting your module.